argoproj-labs/old-argo-dataflow/docs/DATAFLOW_VS_X.md

 Use dataflow:

-* If you're processing a large number (could be infinite) set of data items.
+* If you're processing a large number (could be infinite) of data items.
 * If you don't know how many items of data you'll be processing.
-* Your processing a lot of small messages..
+* If you're processing a lot of small messages.
-* Your data is in Kafka, NATS streaming, S3, a database, or can be sent via HTTP.
+* If your data is in Kafka, NATS streaming, S3, a database, or can be sent via HTTP.
 * If you're doing data processing.

 ## ...Argo Workflows